 As a small business employer, don’t set up an employee expenses process until you absolutely have to.
 When you do agree to employee expenses we recommend that you make sure you have a policy and process in place so that you maximise your tax reclaims, keep your employees happy and don’t receive any shock expenses.

 Here at Venn Accounts, we build strong partnerships with our small business clients, and we can become your long-term strategic partners, providing you with the professional, cloud-based accounting support you need for saving on tax expenses – helping make for more positive company year end accounts.
-We work with a rich variety of sectors in the UK, from online e-commerce businesses to tech startups.
+We work with a rich variety of sectors in the UK, from online e-commerce businesses and SME’s to tech startups.